Why Most Leadership Programs Don’t Change Behavior

 That’s why leadership growth has to be reinforced after the learning moment, not just inspired during it.

-This is another truth we’ve seen over and over again: most leaders are not struggling because they’ve never heard the principles before.
+Another truth we’ve seen over and over again: most teams are not struggling because they’ve never heard the principles before.

 They know trust matters.